REQUEST COURSE INFORMATION

 - Recall the measures in the filing process

-- Compare active, non-active, and closed files and how you can establish a records retention program for the office .
+- Compare active, non-active, and closed files and how you can establish a records retention courses for the office.

 - Explain how the scheduled appointment book is fundamental key to the continuity of patient care